Azure-Samples/hdinsight-storm-java-kafka/README.md

 ---
-services:HDInsight
+services: hdinsight
-platforms: Java
+platforms: java
-author: Blackmist
+author: blackmist
 ---

 # Use Apache Kafka with Apache Storm on HDInsight